dorgivalnetto/survey2021/index.md

-## Survey summary : Survey about How Information Technology Practitioners Perform Requirements Specification Addressing Ambiguity Resolution and Compliance with Data Protection Laws
+## Survey summary : Survey about How Information Technology Companies AddressAmbiguity Resolution and Compliance with DataProtection Laws in Requirements Specification

 <p align=justify> Dear survey participant, thank you very much for sparing 20 minutes of your time to answer our questionnaire.